F-Bafti/llama-sft/README.md

 - **Driver:** 535.274.02

 ## Technique: QLoRA

 Full fine-tuning of a 3B parameter model requires ~48GB+ VRAM.
 QLoRA makes this feasible on a single consumer GPU by combining two techniques:

-- **4-bit Quantization (bitsandbytes):** Compresses model weights from 16-bit to 4-bit, reducing VRAM from ~6GB to ~2GB
+- **4-bit Quantization (bitsandbytes):** Compresses model weights from 16-bit to 4-bit,
+  reducing VRAM from ~6GB to ~2GB.
+The weights are not lost — all 3 billion parameters are still there, just compressed into a smaller representation (similar to JPEG vs RAW).
+  Each weight goes from 16 possible bits of precision down to 4 bits (16 possible values).
+  Neural networks are surprisingly robust to this precision loss because the relative relationships between weights matter more than their exact values.

-- **LoRA (Low-Rank Adaptation):** Instead of updating all 3B parameters, small trainable adapter matrices are added to attention and MLP layers
+- **LoRA (Low-Rank Adaptation):** Instead of updating all 3B parameters, small trainable adapter matrices are added to the attention and MLP layers.
+Only 12M parameters (0.37%) are actually trained.
+These adapters are kept in full precision (bfloat16) intentionally — because gradient updates during training are extremely small numbers that would vanish completely if rounded to 4-bit.
+The base model stays frozen in 4-bit while the adapters capture the fine-tuning signal accurately.

+The result: the base model uses ~2GB VRAM in 4-bit, the LoRA adapters add only ~50MB, and training fits comfortably within 12GB VRAM.

 In a datacenter setting with NVIDIA A100/H100 GPUs (80GB VRAM), full fine-tuning or 16-bit training with DeepSpeed ZeRO-3 would be preferred for higher quality results.

 ## Dataset
 - **Name:** `iamtarun/python_code_instructions_18k_alpaca`